nichoth/flume-replicate/README.md

 The log entries need to be in the same order in the stream as they are in  `db1`, because the flumelog-\* modules control creating the sequence number.

 This replication is *asynchronous*.
 After you write to db1, there is no guarantee if or when it will be backed up in db2.
-The sequence is exposed on `db.since`, an observable, so you could check there if they are at the same state.
+The sequence is exposed on `db.since`, an observable, so you could check there if the two dbs are at the same state.

 How would you implement synchronous replication?
 You would need to do it at the flumelog-\* level, because that's where you callback after writing.